Rsekaii/rsekaii.github.io/_posts/emath/2025-05-12-dif-uni-fun.md

 ## Introduction

+While going through my career and research journey, I occasionally encounter a masterful application of something I once believed was purely an intellectual exercise.
+These moments stop me in my tracks, leaving me in awe and wonder.
+Today, I want to write about one such occurrence that happened recently.
+While reading Introduction to Modern Cryptography by Katz and Lindell, I was mesmerized by the beautiful application of abstract algebra in cryptographic constructions.

-Before diving into the elegant mathematics behind secure constructions, we first introduce key cryptographic concepts that motivate their formulation.
+Before diving into the elegant mathematics behind these secure designs, let’s first introduce the key cryptographic concepts that motivate their formulation.
 ---

 ## Message Authentication Codes (MAC)